shuozhixu/Materials_2024/README.md

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - VORONOI package.
 This is to calculate Voronoi tessellation of the atoms in the simulation cell.
 To learn more, please visit [this page](https://docs.lammps.org/compute_voronoi_atom.html).

+To build LAMMPS with these two packages, use the file `lmp_mbvo.sh` in the `lammps/` directory in this GitHub repository.
+First, cd to any directory on OSCER, e.g., \$HOME, then

+	sh lmp_mbvo.sh

+Note that the second command in `lmp_mbvo.sh` will load a module.
+If one cannot load it, try `module purge` first.

+Once the `sh` run is finished, we will find a file `lmp_mpi` in the `lammps-mbvo/mylammps/src/` directory on OSCER.
+And that is the LAMMPS executable with MANYBODY and VORONOI packages.

 Note: All files for calculations can be found in this GitHub repository, except the data files which can be found [here](https://drive.google.com/drive/folders/1YZu87CYd2v4Lga5JAvvNwOLzXJRPqeJn?usp=sharing).
 The reason is that the data files are too large for GitHub.
 Feel free to increase the walltime (default: 300 hours) and/or number of nodes (default: 1) and/or number of cores (default: 32), as needed.
 That would require the modification of `lmp.batch`.

 Each time we run a new type of simulation, create a new directory.